danielBingham/gitbook-test/README.md

-# gitbook-test
+# Documention for Gitbook Test

-Using this repo to test gitbook out.
+I am using this repo to test out using gitbook on our documentation.